 A certified data erasure software generates digital record for every wiped hard drive or storage device that acts as secure and reliable tamper-free audit trails.
 Availability of systematic records in the form of audit trails serve as a documented evidence of data wiping for every decommissioned device from the bank’s custody.

 Data erasure technology helps businesses adhere to banking regulations such as GLBA by complying with the Information Systems provision in the Safeguards Rule of the law.
 Permanent data erasure helps organizations to erase non-public personal information (NPI) beyond any scope of recovery.
 Secure erasure thus prevents any unwanted exposure or breach as in the present Morgan Stanley case.
 In addition, tamper-free audit trails ensure that data was actually wiped and hence ensures compliance with GLBA regulations.

-Growing data breach incidents underscore the fact that ever organization must have a reinforced and robust data protection and data security policies.
-Morgan Stanley data breach incidents bring data protection & privacy need in the spotlight.
+Growing data breach incidents underscore the fact that every organization must have reinforced and robust data protection and data security policies.
+Morgan Stanley data breach incidents bring data protection & privacy needs into the spotlight.
 They also reinforce the importance of secure and permanent erasure of data from the used devices before they are sent out to any third-party recycler.
-The only way to get rid of the sensitive and unwanted data is to permanently wipe it beyond recovery.
+The only way to get rid of sensitive and unwanted data is to permanently wipe it beyond recovery.
 Due diligence in employing a professional data erasure solution could have helped Morgan Stanley circumvent the exposure of customer data both in the years 2016 and 2019.